 While Tom of Finland’s work went on to become famous worldwide.
 Tragically things did not turn out the same way for Robert Opel.

-On the night of July 7, 1979, a crazed gunman by the name of Maurice Keenan assassinated Robert Opel in his own gallery shortly after putting on a stage performance entitled The Mock-Execution of Dan White (Harvey Milk’s murderer).
+On the night of July 7, 1979, a crazed gunman by the name of Maurice Keenan killed Robert Opel in his own gallery shortly after putting on a stage performance entitled The Mock-Execution of Dan White (Harvey Milk’s murderer).

 1979: A gang of teenage boys stands outside Tennessee Williams’s home in Key West, Florida, and begins throwing beer cans and firecrackers at the house while chanting “Come on out, faggot!”
 The incident is just the latest in a string of bizarre homophobic attacks aimed at the openly gay playwright.

 Tennessee Williams’ life now on Key West in a way resembles the plot of one of his plays: an injured innocent in a honky-tonk town pitted against uprovoked malice, deliberate cruelty.
 Since January, his gardener has been murdered, his house ransacked twice.
 He has been mugged twice on the street, once reported, once not.
 His dog has disappeared.
 One winter evening some kids stood outside his house and threw beer cans on the porch, yelling at America’s greatest playwright, “Come on out, faggot.”
 The only person home at the time was a house-guest, writer Dotson Rader, and when the kids set off some fire-crackers, Rader remembers thinging: “This is it.
 They’ve resorted to guns.”